WeiXuanChan/autoD/README.md

 # autoD
 autoD is a lightweight, flexible automatic differentiation for python3 based on numpy.
 It enable user to convert your user-defined functions into differentiatable object.
 Thus, it will be able to do integration and matrix filling for you (see examples).
-To calculate the differential, call any the function ".cal(x,dOrder)" of any class in this module, where x is the
+To calculate the differential, call the function ".cal(x,dOrder)" of any class in this module, where 'x' is the value of independent scalars and 'dOrder' is the order of differentiation.
+Both 'x' and 'dOrder' are dictionaries.

 ###Function description:
 #####Addition(funcList): objects in list can be float